And3rsL/Deebot-for-Home-Assistant/README.md

 ### Sensors
 This integration expose a number of sensors
+**All sensors are disabled by default.** You can enable only the required ones.

 * sensor.ROBOTNAME_last_clean_image (A URL to the last success clean -- the image is on the ecovacs servers)
 * sensor.ROBOTNAME_brush (% main brush)